bvinson22/Mindful-Dashboard/README.md

 # Mindful Dashboard

 ## Why?
 I wanted to create a dashboard that was useful for my everyday life.
 I really enjoy counting down until my next trip, so I thought it would be cool to incorporate this into my dashboard.
 I also experimented with random pictures which was also fun and I would love to add more pictures from my personal collection in the future.
+It was also a great way for me to practice and understand Javascript better.